Add Constraints and Transforms to a Motion Plan

 Say you want your robot to pass you a cup of tea, but you don’t want it to spill the water or bump into other objects on the table.

 If you followed along with the Plan Motion with an Arm tutorial, you used the motion service to move a robot arm and end effector to desired positions.
-This tutorial builds on this foundation and shows you how to use constraints and transforms to control the way your robot moves between its start and end position.
+This tutorial builds on this foundation.

-In this tutorial, you will learn to move a cup across a table without hitting another object, and while remaining upright.
+In this tutorial, you will learn about transforms and constraints with the example of moving a cup across a table without hitting another object, and while remaining upright.

 The full tutorial code is available at the end of this page.